-A "qualifying termination" includes (a) an involuntary termination of the named executive officer's employment by us for reasons other than "cause," disability or death within 24 months of the change in control, (b) a voluntary termination by the named executive officer for "good reason" within 24 months of the change in control or (c) a breach by us or any successor of any provision in the executive severance agreement.
+A "qualifying termination" includes (a) an involuntary termination of the NEO's employment by us for reasons other than "cause," disability or death within 24 months of the change in control, (b) a voluntary termination by the NEO for "good reason" within 24 months of the change in control or (c) a breach by us or any successor of any provision in the executive severance agreement.

-Under the executive severance agreements, a named executive officer will be considered terminated for "cause" for:
+Under the executive severance agreements, an NEO will be considered terminated for "cause" for:

-- willful and continued failure to substantially perform the executive officer's employment duties in any material respect (other than any such failure resulting from physical or mental incapacity or occurring after an executive officer has provided notification to us of a voluntary termination for a "good reason") after proper written demand has been provided to the executive officer and the executive officer fails to resume substantial performance of the executive officer's duties on a continuous basis within 30 days of receipt of such demand: - · willfully engaging in conduct which is demonstrably and materially injurious to us or an affiliate; or - · conviction for, or pleading guilty or not contesting, a felony charge under federal or state law.
+- willful and continued failure to substantially perform the executive officer's employment duties in any material respect (other than any such failure resulting from physical or mental incapacity or occurring after an executive officer has provided notification to us of a voluntary termination for a "good reason") after proper written demand has been provided to the executive officer and the executive officer fails to resume substantial performance of the executive officer's duties on a continuous basis within 30 days of receipt of such demand; - · willfully engaging in conduct which is demonstrably and materially injurious to us or an affiliate; or - conviction for, or pleading guilty or not contesting, a felony charge under federal or state law.

-A named executive officer's voluntary termination will be considered to be for "good reason" for purposes of the executive severance agreements if, without the executive's express written consent, any one or more of the following events occurs:
+A NEO's voluntary termination will be considered to be for "good reason" for purposes of the executive severance agreements if, without the executive's express written consent, any one or more of the following events occurs: